Seagate/cortx-motr/scripts/provisioning/README.md

 Though, it's actually better to get a more up-to-day versions of _Vagrant_ and _Ansible_ than those provided by a distribution.
-The procedure is same as described below for _Mac OS_.
+The procedure is same as described below for _macOS_.

-On _Mac OS_ the easiest way to install those tools is to download _VirtualBox_/_VMware Fusion_  and _Vagrant_ packages from their official web-sites (refer to the links above).
+On _macOS_ the easiest way to install those tools is to download _VirtualBox_/_VMware Fusion_  and _Vagrant_ packages from their official web-sites (refer to the links above).

-And install _Ansible_ using _Python_ package manager `pip`, which is available on _Mac OS_ "out of the box":
+And install _Ansible_ using _Python_ package manager `pip`, which is available on _macOS_ "out of the box":

 ```bash
 # install for current user only